TL;DR

 Multi-Consumer Fanout

 In a streaming architecture, one producer can power many consumers: dashboards, alerts, analytics, and applications, without duplication.
 And each consumer reads independently, maintaining its own position.
+If a platform misses any of these, it’s not truly streaming.
+It might push data faster, but it won’t behave predictably when things break or scale.

 2. Where Streaming Works Best